Skip to main content

 The IMF Committees

-Various committees oversee the Spiritual and Humanitarian Life of the IMF.
+Various committees that oversee the Spiritual, Humanitarian, and Fraternal Life of the IMF.

 • The Mission Committees (Francophone, Anglophone, and Hispanophone) have a mandate to accompany, support, and resource IMF’s Humanitarian Life organizations.

-• The Prayer Committee develops and supports the prayer life of the IMF through a Prayer Network called Les Lanternes de Rosalie.
+• The Prayer Committee develops and supports the prayer life of the IMF through a Prayer Network called Rosalie’s Lanterns.

-• The Replenishment Committee develops and supports the Spiritual Life of the IMF.
+• The Resourcing Committee develops and supports the Spiritual Life of the IMF.

-The symbols and colors that represent the IMF
+The symbols and colours that represent the IMF

 In continuing the spiritual legacy of the Misericordia Sisters and their Founding Charism, it is important to keep these different symbols visible in our environments, organizations, and hospitals.
 These symbols show that we are united.